 The interview is the initial stage of the practice assessment.
-Written CCP submissions that are flagged as not meeting requirements during audit are referred to the interview stage.
+Written CCP submissions that are flagged as not meeting requirements during audit and individuals who opted out of the peer dialogue reflection are referred to the interview stage.

 The regulated member's CCP submission forms the basis for the interview; only those CCP activities where the member did not meet scoring requirements will be discussed.
 The interview provides the member with an opportunity to verbally provide additional or clarifying information that strengthens their written CCP submission.
 As needed, the interview will provide support and guidance to the regulated member to enhance their participation in the CCP activities.